Senior Citizens and Bankruptcy: What You Need To Know

 • You must complete a debt counseling course no more than 180 days before filing.

-Chapter 13
+Filing Chapter 13 Bankruptcy

-• Your combined total secured and unsecured debts shouldn’t be more than $2,750,000.
+• Your combined total secured and unsecured debts should be no more than $2,750,000.

-• You must have a regular income.
+• You must demonstrate a regular income.

 • You must not have filed a petition that was dismissed by the court in the last 180 days.

-• You must not have a Chapter 13 bankruptcy in the past two years or a Chapter 7, 11, or 12 bankruptcy in the last four years.
+• You must not have filed a Chapter 13 bankruptcy in the past two years or a Chapter 7, 11, or 12 bankruptcy in the last four years.

 Documentation for Bankruptcy